MarkRoss470/rust-os/README.md

    - Enumerating devices
    - Powering off the system

+Current development features:
+ - Automated test runner using qemu
+ - Ability to redirect kernel logs/output to a file when running in qemu
+ - Stack backtraces for kernel panics when running in debug mode

 ## Features In Development

 - Further ACPI support using the ACPICA C library.
 I am writing my own rust bindings to this library as no existing bindings exist.
 The source code for these bindings are [here](https://github.com/MarkRoss470/acpica-rust-bindings).
 - XHCI support for interacting with USB devices.
-This is currently blocked by support for ACPI as this is needed to handle PCI interrupts, which is necessary to support XHCI
+The kernel can currently enumerate XHCI controllers and send no-op packets, but not exchange data with USB devices.

 ## Screenshots